StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 To prevent Agent state files from being overwritten during the state migration process, let's stop the Agent

-This can be done by running one of the following commands:
+To do this, run one of the following commands:

 ```shell
 # with systemctl